 Brynjar Lia is the director of terrorism research at the Norwegian Defence Research Establishment (FFI).
 He holds a PhD from the University of Oslo.
 He is the author of several books on terrorism and Islamism, including Architect of Global Jihad: The Life of Al-Qaida Strategist Abu Mus`ab al-Suri.

 Hanna Rogan is a research fellow at the Norwegian Defence Research Establishment (FFI) and a PhD candidate at the University of Oslo.
 She wrote a Master’s thesis on al-Qaida’s media strategy and is currently working on jihadism in North Africa.

-Scott Sanford is a graduate student at George Washington University, Washington D.C.
+Scott Sanford has an MA in Middle East Studies from George Washington University, Washington D.C.
 His research focus is militant movements in the Levant.

-Truls Tønnessen is also a research fellow at the Norwegian Defence Research Establishment and a PhD candidate in History at the University of Oslo.
+Truls Tønnessen (@trulstonnessen) is a research fellow at the Norwegian Defence Research Establishment (FFI) and a PhD candidate in History at the University of Oslo.
 His MA degree focused on Islamism in Egypt, while his doctoral research centers on the Iraqi insurgency.